This is an article about a Cadiz tour, the last amazing city in the Spanish Peninsula.

-On our way to Cádiz, Dani couldn’t stop singing in the car the famous song of Niña Pastori about Cai.
+On our way to Cádiz from Jerez, Dani couldn’t stop singing in the car the famous song of Niña Pastori about Cai.
 “Niña caí se bebe el sol… Que hay en la brisa marinera… Y que remienda tu corazón… Con la sonrisa más morena…”

 Also I had all these blurred images in my mind from old travel pictures, that gave me some kind of idea about how this city could be.
 But nothing more, I was peacefully waiting to arrive and letting the city excite me.

 A bridge over the ocean gave way to a city bathed in the August sun.
 A modern looking city on a blue background.
 Nothing special until it begins to stain white and the buildings of the 20th century get overcome by those of the 19th.
 Cádiz is a legacy of that Spain that wanted to be fleetingly advanced in its time but was not, weighed down by its own inertias.

 We arrived in the morning hours and gave ourselves not even a full day to discover Cádiz.
 By the evening we wanted to be in Jerez already, as per our original plan.
 Knowing that Cádiz is a popular holiday destination by itself, where people are coming for weeks, we obviously underestimated the related necessary time to explore its beauty.